 - (1) Minor Misconduct: Issues will be reported to the Department Head of the department that provides staff support to the CBC.
-The Department Head shall then attempt to resolve the issue with the City Manager and Member. - (2) Major Misconduct: Issues of this level will involve a preliminary review by the City Manager's and City Attorney's Offices and may lead to a recommendation to the City Council to remove the Member from his or her their seat.
+The Department Head shall then attempt to resolve the issue with the City Manager and Member. - (2) Major Misconduct.
+Issues of this level will involve a preliminary review by the City Manager's and City Attorney's Offices and may lead to a recommendation to the City Council to remove the Member from their seat.

-The City Manager shall inform the City Council of report all Member misconduct to the City Council.
-Following are examples of misconduct which may subject CBC Members Commissioners to disciplinary action(s):
+The City Manager shall inform the City Council of all Member misconduct.
+Following are examples of misconduct which may subject CBC Members to disciplinary action(s):

-- (1) Minor misconduct: Examples include, but are not limited to, Llack of preparation for a meeting; late arrival at meetings; consistent absence from meetings; failure to complete mandatory training; discourteous behavior in relations with fellow CBC Members, staff, and/or members of the public. - (2) Major misconduct: Examples include, but are not limited to, Repeated instances of minor misconduct; misuse of official City identification; violation of City Council Policies (including, but not limited to, the City Council Policies addressing violence in the workplace; acceptance of gifts or gratuities; drug free workplace; drugs and alcohol in the workplace; discrimination and harassment in the workplace; smoking in the workplace; and other policies as may be adopted by the City Council from time to time).
+- (1) Minor misconduct: Examples include, but are not limited to, lack of preparation for a meeting; late arrival at meetings; consistent absence from meetings; failure to complete mandatory training; discourteous behavior in relations with fellow CBC Members, staff, and/or members of the public. - (2) Major misconduct: Examples include, but are not limited to, repeated instances of minor misconduct; misuse of official City identification; violation of City Council Policies (including, but not limited to, the City Council Policies addressing violence in the workplace; acceptance of gifts or gratuities; drugs and alcohol in the workplace; discrimination and harassment in the workplace; smoking in the workplace; and other policies as may be adopted by the City Council from time to time).